Your cookie preferences

 How does Utrack Money Back work?

-If you sign up to the Utrack Money Back scheme, we recommend you opt in to both push email and push notifications, so we can alert you to when a Money Back session is scheduled to take place and invite you to opt in.
-Once you opt in, there’s nothing else to do until the session begins.
-During the session, aim to reduce your electricity usage in a safe and manageable way, such as switching off appliances not in use, and also adapting your routine, such as delaying what time you might cook a meal or switch on a dishwasher.
+If you sign up to the Utrack Money Back scheme, we recommend you opt in to both push email and push notifications, so we can alert you when a Money Back session is scheduled to take place and invite you to opt in.
+Once you opt in to a session - there’s nothing else to do until the session begins.
+During the session - aim to reduce your electricity usage in a safe and manageable way - such as switching off appliances not in use, and also adapting your routine, such as delaying what time you might cook a meal or switch on a dishwasher.
 We will then calculate how much you reduced your electricity consumption in comparison to your typical usage and you’ll be paid around £3 for every kWh saved.

 When will the sessions happen?

-We expect there to be at least two sessions each month until 31 March 2023.
-These sessions are finalised at short notice by the National Grid, and we will notify you as soon as we find out when the next session is.
+We expect there to be at least two sessions each month until 31 March 2024.
+These sessions are finalised at short notice by the National Grid, and we will notify you as soon as we find out when the next session is - this might be the day before a session or on the same day.
 This is why it’s important to remember to opt in to push notifications and email to make sure you don’t miss an update.

 How much can I earn?